DOL-003/dol-003-web/app/views/compendium/content/sticks.md

   <p>An OEM T3 stickbox</p>
 </aside>

 The mechanical component that lets you smoothly move the thumbstick, and returns it to the center when you release it.
-When a stickbox wears, it often stops returning the stick to center as effectively, and can have a sizable "dead zone" of play in the middle of the range.
+As a stickbox wears, it often stops returning the stick to center as effectively, and can have a sizable "dead zone" of play in the middle of the range.

 ## [Potentiometers](sticks/pots)

 Two potentiometers serve as the electronic interface between each stickbox and the controller's processor, translating the movement of the stick along each axis into discrete input values.
-When potentiometers wear down, they develop an issue called PODE that makes them less responsive to thumbstick input.
+As potentiometers wear down, they develop an issue called PODE that makes them less responsive to thumbstick input.
 This typically manifests in games like Smash as inconsistency performing tech that requires rapid analog inputs, like dashing.